Maaloula: Demographics

-In 1838, its inhabitants were Antiochan Greek Orthodox Christians, Melkite Catholics, and a minority of Sunni Muslims.
+In 1838, its inhabitants were Antiochian Greek Orthodox Christians, Melkite Catholics, and a minority of Sunni Muslims.

 Presently, the population maintains religious diversity, with both Christians and Muslims identifying ethnically as Arameans Notably, the Muslim inhabitants have a remarkable legacy as they haven’t embraced an Arab ethnic identity, unlike the majority of other Syrians who underwent Islamization and, consequently, Arabization over the centuries.

 In the middle of the 20th century, 15,000 people lived in Maaloula.

 According to the Syria Central Bureau of Statistics, Maaloula had a population of 2,762 in the 2004 census.
 However, the population increases to about 10,000 during the summer, due to people coming from Damascus for holidays.

 Language

 With two other nearby towns, Bakh'a and Jubb'adin, Maaloula is the only place where a Western Aramaic language is still spoken, which it has been able to retain amidst the rise of Arabic due to its distance from other major cities and its isolating geological features.
 However, modern roads and transportation, as well as accessibility to Arabic-language television and print media – and for some time until recently, also state policy – have eroded that linguistic heritage.

 As the last remaining area where Western Neo-Aramaic is still spoken, the three villages represent an important source for anthropological linguistic studies regarding first century Western Aramaic.
 According to scholarly consensus, the language of Jesus was a Western Middle Aramaic variety, Galilean Aramaic.